hesedjds/hesedjds.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student in the Department of Copmuter Science and Technology at Pohang University of Science and Technology (POSTECH).
-I am a emmber of [Computer Vision Lab](http://cvlab.postech.ac.kr/lab) under the supervision of professor [Minsu Cho](https://cvlab.postech.ac.kr/~mcho).
+I am a member of [Computer Vision Lab](http://cvlab.postech.ac.kr/lab) under the supervision of professor [Minsu Cho](https://cvlab.postech.ac.kr/~mcho).
 My research interest is in computer vision and deep learning, especially scene graph generation and graph neural networks for computer vision.

 News
 ======